vsilves/Calculator/README.md

 # Calculator
-This repository holds the US FDA validated and DOD approved dairy and fluid egg calculator developed by myself while working at the NSRDEC.
+This repository holds the US FDA validated and DOD approved dairy and fluid egg calculator developed by myself while working at NSRDEC.

 Calculator Page served at the following URL: